charliecalvert/CloudNotes/Assignments/Isit322Final2016.md

     - Have your midterm running as a web app and as a Cordova app.
 Not perfect, but at least something.
 Even if it errors out, submit at least something.
 - If you are one of the best students in the class, go for more features, more extra credit.
 - If you are struggling, go for fewer features, just the core, not so much extra credit.
 - Note that having the web app running on AWS can be a nice calling card at a job interview.
 Having your app on our phone would be nice too.
+If the phone is overwhelming for you, I can give you some leeway here, but turn in at least something.

 My major goal is to see that you have some understanding of the various technologies we have covered this quarter.

 The following list is both a reminder of what to include  and a checklist to go through before submitting: